 - There’s no way to update door schedules and working hours

 - Security systems hosted on local servers cannot be accessed remotely

-Pre-pandemic access control systems were already on their way out after the introduction of smartphone access and later on, face-recognition based access control systems.
-COVID-19 has accelerated the demise of old systems and the adoption of face-recognition and smartphone access control.
+Pre-pandemic access control systems were already on their way out after the introduction of smartphone access and later on, face recognition access control systems.
+COVID-19 has accelerated the demise of old systems and the adoption of face recognition and smartphone access control.

 These modern access control methods can enable employers to create and manage safer workplaces by helping implement COVID-19 related regulations and monitoring the security measures remotely, without having on-site security crews.
 Here are some of the ways modern access control can help improve workplace security.

 Implement Social Distancing

 Using a video surveillance system, security teams can monitor the workplace in the moment and find out if people are maintaining 6 feet distance when entering the workplace or during work.
 Swiftlane’s face recognition access control system can also be used for video surveillance of high risk areas identified during hazard assessment.
 Face recognition access control also works as a video intercom to let the front desk employees speak remotely to visitors.

 Modern access control is powered by artificial intelligence, which makes it highly customizable.
 The system can be programmed to sound alerts or make announcements when social distancing minima are breached.

 Modern access control systems are cloud managed, which means you can grant or revoke permissions, modify accessibility schedules, and change permission levels from anywhere, anytime.
 So, if you came to know on a Sunday afternoon that an important delegation is arriving the next morning, you can preauthorize the delegates for entry sitting at home, through your mobile.
 The system eliminates dependence on physical or face to face interactions for issuing keycards or fobs.